Wednesday, 5 December 2007

 Nikki’s Passage Analysis – In the Skin of a Lion

 The passage I have chosen to discuss is the opening of ‘The Searcher’, p.
-55-6 describing Patrick’s initial arrival in
+55-6 describing Patrick’s initial arrival in Toronto.

 I thought the novel in general interesting in it’s inversion of the usual immigrant story.
 In Ondaatje’s novel, Patrick (The Canadian) is the outsider when he arrives to the bustling city.
 Ondaatje is explicit in this with this: “He was an immigrant to the city” (55) Rather than the journey being between two different countries and cultures, it is between country and city, which are still arguably two different cultures.
 The passage juxtaposes the two cultures as Patrick’s past and Patrick’s present/future.
 This idea, I think, is summed up in the image of the ‘feldspar in his pocket’ – the country life literally behind him, tucked away in the back pocket of his memory, or as Ondaatje puts it on the following page, “the past locked away”(56).